 Short Head Bicep Exercises | Best Guide and App

 The bicep muscle has two heads (hence the name), the short head and the long head.
-The short head is located on the inside of the arm, near the shoulder.
+The short head, also known as the short head bicep, is located on the inside of the arm, near the shoulder.
 The long head is located on the outside of the arm, near the elbow.
-The truth is, when you do bicep exercises, you'll be hitting both the long and short head of the bicep, and the long head is responsible for the peak.
+The truth is, when you do bicep exercises, or even pulling exercises for the back muscles, such as rowing movements and deadlifts, you'll be hitting both the long and short head of the bicep muscle group, and the long head is responsible for the peak of the muscle.
+However, if your goal is to specifically target and build bigger and stronger biceps, you are going to want to incorporate specific short head bicep exercises into your training routine.

-The short head bicep is responsible for the thickness of the bicep, giving it that massive look, as well as basic functions such pulling the arm towards the body (as in a curl).
+The short head bicep is responsible for the thickness of the bicep, giving it that massive look especially from the front, as well as basic functions such pulling the arm towards the body (as in a curl).
 The short head of the bicep is activated when the arm is in a position where it is closer to the body (such as when your palms are facing your thighs).
-It is responsible for some pretty important functions, such as elbow flexion, meaning that working this head of the bicep can bring numerous benefits to your progression.
-So how do you specifically target the short head of the bicep?
+It is responsible for some pretty important functions, such as elbow flexion and muscle activation, meaning that working this head of the bicep can bring numerous benefits to your progression, including muscle growth and strength.

 Why Work the Short Head Bicep?

 The short head bicep is an important muscle to work for two reasons.
-First, because it is responsible for one of the main functions of the bicep (curls), and second, because it is often underdeveloped in comparison to the long head bicep, which can leave you looking disproportionate as well as having muscular and strength imbalances, and quite honestly having weak points makes it easier for a lifter to get injured.
+First, because it is responsible for one of the main functions of the bicep (curls), and second, because it helps to stabilize the elbow joint, making it crucial for injury prevention and proper form.
+Incorporating both short and long head bicep exercises is essential for optimal development and to avoid potential injuries.

 This is due to the fact that most exercises that work the biceps (such as curls) place more emphasis on the long head, since it is activated when the arm is in a position where it is further away from the body.
-As stated above, this can leave the short head of the bicep underdeveloped
+As stated above, this can leave the short head of the bicep, also known as the inner bicep, underdeveloped.
+However, incorporating wrist supination into different exercises such as dumbbell curls is an excellent way to emphasize and strengthen the short head of the bicep.

-Don't worry, there are ways to develop the short head of the bicep so it is right where you need it to be.
+Don't worry, there are ways to develop the short head of the bicep, also known as the bicep curl, so it is right where you need it to be.
 In order to balance out the development of the two heads of the biceps, it is important to include exercises that specifically isolate the short head, rather than both of them.
-This can help to improve the overall appearance of the biceps, as well as improve strength and function, which can transfer into other lifts, specifically movements that require pulling, such as the deadlifts and rows.
+This can help to improve the overall appearance of the biceps, as well as improve strength and functionality, which can transfer into other lifts, specifically movements that require pulling, such as the great exercise of preacher curls and underhand grip barbell rows.

 What are the Best Short Head Bicep Exercises?